A neurosis is any symptomatic disturbance which results from a mental struggle (intrapsychic conflict).

 Neuroticism is a long-term tendency to be in a negative emotional state.
 People with neuroticism tend to have more depressed moods - they suffer from feelings of guilt, envy, anger, and anxiety more frequently and more severely than other individuals.
 Neuroticism is the state of being neurotic.

 Those who score highly on neuroticism tend to be particularly sensitive to environmental stress and respond poorly to it.
 They may perceive every day, run-of-the-mill situations as menacing and major; trivial frustrations are problematic and may lead to despair.

-Does not interfere with rational thought or ability to function - more recently, neurosis, as well as neurotic disorder or psychoneurosis refer to mental disorders which do not interfere with rational thought or the individual's ability to function, even though they do cause distress.
-Psychosis, on the other hand, does interfere with a person's ability to function.
+Does not interfere with rational thought or ability to function - more recently, neurosis, as well as neurotic disorder or psychoneurosis, refers to mental disorders which do not interfere with rational thought or the individual's ability to function, even though they do cause distress.
+Psychosis, on the other hand, does interfere with a person's ability to function in the real world.

 Caused by an unpleasant past experience - according to Sigmund Freud (1956-1939), a famous Austrian neurologist who founded the discipline of psychoanalysis, neurosis is an ineffectual coping strategy caused by emotions from past experience which overwhelm or interfere with current experience.
 He once gave, as an example, an overwhelming fear of dogs, which may have resulted from a dog-attack earlier in life.